 2. Subitize (recognize at a glance) and name familiar arrangements of 1 to 10 objects or dots.
 Number Cluster 2: Spatial Reasoning Paddling the River That's 10!
 To Scaffold: Lots of Dots!
 Acorns for Wilaiya Spot Check!
 Big Idea: Numbers tell us how many and how much.
-Recognizing quantities by subitizing - Instantly recognizes quantities to 5 (i.e., perceptual subitizing) Uses grouping (e.g., arrays of dots) to determine quantity without counting by ones (i.e., conceptual subitizing).
-3. Demonstrate an understanding of counting by: indicating that the last number said identifies "how many" showing that any set has only one count Number Cluster 1: Counting How Many is Too Many?
+Recognizing quantities by subitizing - Instantly recognizes quantities to 5 (i.e., perceptual subitizing). - Uses grouping (e.g., arrays of dots) to determine quantity without counting by ones (i.e., conceptual subitizing).
+3. Demonstrate an understanding of counting by: indicating that the last number said identifies "how many" showing that any set has only one count using counting-on Number Cluster 1: Counting How Many is Too Many?
 To Scaffold: Acorns for Wilaiya Let's Play Waltes!
-To Extend: Big Idea: Numbers tell us how many and how much.
-Applying the principles of counting - Knows that the last counting word tells "how many" objects in a set (i.e., cardinality). - Knows that rearranging objects in a set does not change the quantity (i.e., conservation of number). using counting-on using parts or equal groups to count sets.
-Leftovers • 16: Skip-Counting Consolidation also Learning Outcomes 1 and 7 Ways to Count Big Idea: Quantities and numbers can be grouped by or partitioned into equal-sized units.
+To Extend: Ways to Count Big Idea: Numbers tell us how many and how much.
+Applying the principles of counting - Knows that the last counting word tells "how many" objects in a set (i.e., cardinality). - Knows that rearranging objects in a set does not change the quantity (i.e., conservation of number).
+Big Idea: Quantities and numbers can be grouped using parts or equal groups to count sets.
+Leftovers • 16: Skip-Counting Consolidation also Learning Outcomes 1 and 7 - Ways to count by or partitioned into equal-sized units.
 Unitizing quantities and comparing units to the whole - Partitions and skip-counts by equal-sized units and recognizes that the results will be the same when counted by ones (e.g., counting a set by 1s or by 5s gives the same result).

 4. Represent and describe Number Cluster 5: Composing • That's 10!
-Big Idea: Numbers tell us how many and how much. numbers to 20, concretely, and Decomposing Canada's Oldest Sport Applying the principles of counting pictorially and symbolically • 17: Decomposing 10 - Creates a set to match a verbal number or written • 18: Numbers to 10 To Scaffold: numeral. • 19: Numbers to 20 Dan's Doggy Daycare 23: Composing and Recognizing and writing numerals Decomposing Consolidation To Extend: - Names, writes, and matches numerals to numbers Becomposing consolidation Back to Batoche and quantities to 10.
-A Class-full of Projects - Names, writes, and matches two-digit numerals to The Money Jar quantities.
-Dig idea, Numbers are related in many ways Big idea: Numbers are related in many ways Decomposing wholes into parts and composing wholes from parts - Decomposes/composes quantities to 5. - Decomposes quantities to 3. - Decomposes quantities to 10 into parts and remembers the whole. - Decomposes/composes quantities to 20. becomposes, composes quantities to 20.
+Big Idea: Numbers tell us how many and how much

+numbers to 20, concretely, and Decomposing Canada's Oldest Sport Applying the principles of counting

+pictorially and symbolically • 17: Decomposing 10 · - Creates a set to match a verbal number or written

+• 18: Numbers to 10 To Scaffold: numeral.

+• 19: Numbers to 20 Dan's Doggy Daycare

+23: Composing and Recognizing and writing numerals

+Decomposing Consolidation To Extend: - Names, writes, and matches numerals to numbers

+Decomposing consolidation Back to Batoche and quantities to 10.

+A Class-full of Projects - Names, writes, and matches two-digit numerals to

+The Money Jar quantities.

+Big idea: Numbers are related in many ways

+Decomposing wholes into parts and composing

+wholes from parts

+- Decomposes/composes quantities to 5.

+- Decomposes quantities to 10 into parts and

+remembers the whole.

+- Decomposes/composes quantities to 20.